A random matrix perspective of cultural structure: groups or redundancies?: Discussion

 The fact that this study used multidimensional sociological data, while heavily relying on eigenvalue decomposition, may raise the question of how the approach here is different from traditional social science research using principal component analysis~\cite{Dunteman}.
-Although principal component analysis is mathematically equivalent to eigenvalue decomposition, in a social science context, the former most often implies a decomposition of the matrix of covariances or correlations between the variables, while this study focuses on the matrix of similarities between individuals.
+Although principal component analysis heavily relies on eigenvalue decomposition, in a social science context, the former most often implies a decomposition of the matrix of covariances or correlations between the variables, while this study focuses on the matrix of similarities between individuals.
 This actually makes the approach here conceptually more similar to clustering methods~\cite{Kaufman}, which aim at identifying group structure, while providing an optimal clustering of the given set of individuals.
 However, these methods do not attempt to decompose the similarity matrix and remove the irrelevant eigenmodes.
-In fact, following the approach of Ref.~\cite{MacMahon}, the sum of the similarity matrix contributions associated to the structural modes identified here can be interpreted as a modified modularity matrix, which could provide a new method for clustering individuals via modularity maximization.
-Since this automatically eliminates the noise components and the common trend encoded in the global mode, such a method might be able to disentangle clusters that are not recognized by previous approaches.
-However, such a method might also be sensitive to false positive cluster splittings, due to structural modes possibly being artifacts of feature-feature correlations, as shown in this study (at this point, it is not clear whether this is also a problem for the method in Ref.~\cite{MacMahon}, intended for matrices of correlations between time series).
-These aspects are also left for future research.
+In fact, following the approach of Ref.~\cite{MacMahon}, the sum of the similarity matrix contributions associated to the structural modes identified here can be interpreted as a (modified) modularity matrix, which could provide a new method for clustering individuals via maximization of what one may call ``spectral modularity''.
+Since this automatically eliminates the noise components and the common trend encoded in the global mode, such a method should be able to disentangle clusters that are not recognized by previous approaches.
+However, such a method might also be sensitive to false positive cluster splittings, due to structural modes possibly being artifacts of feature redundancies, as shown in this study (at this point, it is not clear whether this is also a problem for the method in Ref.~\cite{MacMahon}, intended for matrices of correlations between time series).
+There is certainly a need of finding new, eigenmode-dependent criteria for distinguishing feature redundancy artifacts from authentic groups that are internally non-uniform, criteria that are generic enough to be used with empirical data.
+This would be valuable regardless of whether or not the structural modes are used for spectral modularity maximization.
+These are some of the aspects left for future research.